 From there, you can create a grid with stages on one axis and the information you want to know on the other.
 While the final product doesn’t need to look like this grid, it’s an easy way to begin the process and start thinking about the information you need to know as you build your map.

 Now that you’ve built your customer journey map, it’s important that you actually use your new tool in the future.
 Journey maps can help you explore and understand your customers better, which can lead to innovations and better solutions and products for your customers.
-If you’d like to apply more, contact us for deeper customer journey mapping training.
+If you’d like to apply more, contact us for deeper customer journey mapping training or a journey mapping workshop.

 Check out this post about UX activities for design thinking and more of our innovative resources blog for tips on innovation and design thinking to help your business succeed.